The drinking fountains of Rome

 Rome is known as "La Regina dell'Aqua" - the Queen of Water - for good reason!

-Old drinking fountain in public street, Rome.Safe to drink, refreshing and cool - you'll find nasoni in all Rome's neighbourhoods.
+An old drinking fountain in a public street, in Rome.Safe to drink, refreshing and cool - you'll find nasoni in all Rome's neighbourhoods.

-Here's a Top Tip about using the drinking fountains!
+Here's a Top Tip about using the drinking fountains of Rome!

 If you don't have a water bottle with you to fill from the spout, put your finger inside the spout to stop the water coming out.